jaybabak/docker-nestjs-mongodb-react-typescript-starter-kit/README.md

 # New Project Guidelines

-This is the repository for the prototype of onebox which is used to share data such as links, text, URL's, files and photos quickly between devices.
+This is a boilerplate repository for creating a new Docker project using Node, NestJS, React, Mongo, Material-UI along with quick start commands (check Makefile/ReadMe).
+Best practices have been used and implemented to my knowledge to ensure the longevity of this project.
+Encourage pull requests for improving the workflow and processes + maintenance updates.

 ## Dependancies